Sunday Aug 12th 2023

 It runs over beautiful countryside in the Wye Valley and the Forest of Dean.

 Improved course of 7 stages in 2022.
 The route follows the National Trails of the Wye Valley Walk and Offas Dyke and parallels the river Wye throughout.

 Legs 1 and 2 are new.
 Legs 3, 4, 5, 6 and 7 remain the same (previously these were legs 6,7,8,9,10).

-Teams of 5 (normally 10) take on the challenge.
-The winning team being that with the shortest accumulated time for the whole route of 10 legs.
+The winning team being that with the shortest accumulated time for the whole route.

-We have now managed to eliminate any 'niggles' that cropped up in the first two years.
-We have special car parking arrangements for all participants and supporters at the end/start of each leg. - please use these and do not park in an adhoc manner as this puts the event in jeopardy.
+We have ample car parking for all participants and supporters at the end/start of each leg. - please use these and do not park in an adhoc manner as this puts the event in jeopardy.
 We have chip timing for each leg - so each runner will wear a race number and chip.
 In addition to trophies being awarded to each team, each winning team member will receive a special winners medal and each male and female leg winner will receive a prize.

 Team members do not need to be from the same running club or even members of a running club.